Bolton-A/candy_statistics/README.md

 - M/F breakdown of people who enjoy the candy.
 - M/F breakdown of people who are indifferent to the candy.
 - M/F breakdown of people who dislike the candy.
+#### Age breakdown of specific candy preferences.
+(Added in version 1.3)
+- How much each age group enjoys the candy.

 ## Setup